diogo-santos/spring-ms-postgre/README.md

 ## Instructions
 Import the project from GitHub

-Run spring-ms-postgre app
+Run spring-ms-postgresql app
 ```
-mvn clean package && java -jar target/spring-ms-postgre-0.0.1.jar
+mvn clean package && java -jar target/spring-ms-postgresql-0.0.1.jar
 ```
 ## Test the App
 Now that the app is running, visit http://localhost:8080/product to see the list of products

-To Create a new person, do a POST
+To Create a new product, do a POST

-http POST http://localhost:8080/person  {"description": "a nice product","price": "100.00"}
+http POST http://localhost:8080/product  {"description": "a nice product","price": "100.00"}

 To Delete a product, do a DELETE